aruntechprime/aruntechprime.github.io/README.md

 **Reusable Programs**
-    &nbsp;&nbsp;&nbsp;A framework is not a language but it is created based on an existing language.
-    Every framework provides set of reusable programs  &nbsp;&nbsp;which are based on the underlying language.
+    &nbsp;&nbsp;&nbsp;A framework is not a language but it is created based on an existing language.Every framework provides set of reusable programs  &nbsp;&nbsp;which are based on the underlying language.